almostengr/almostengrwebsite/website/docs/resources/git-cheatsheet.md

 ```bash
 git pull origin BRANCH
 ```
-Pulls the latest version of the branch from your git server. ```BRANCH``` should be replaced with the name of the branch, although it does not have to be specified.
+Pulls the latest version of the branch from your git server. ```BRANCH```bashould be replaced with the name of the branch, although it does not have to be specified.

 ---